 This is because microeconomics tuition should not only help to improve your performance during the school or university year, but it should also give you a greater opportunity to get better grades when it comes to your final exams.

 There are many different ways you might choose to improve your economics knowledge.
 You could opt to teach yourself certain aspects of the curriculum you’re unsure of.
 For instance, you could:

 Alternatively, if you’d like to have someone else encourage you to study, then tutoring may be the way forward.
 Tutors, such as those available through Superprof, specialise in a range of subjects, from history, mathematics, statistics, to economics.
-As such, if you’re looking for a tutor that has experience teaching microeconomic topics, then Superprof should hold the answer for you.
+As such, if you’re looking for an economics teacher that has experience teaching microeconomic topics, then Superprof should hold the answer for you.